 Select Bamboo Flooring When Remodeling Your Home

 It makes no sense taking numerous steps to green up your home, only to select building materials that are anything but environmentally-friendly.
-If you’re in the market for new floors, consider choosing bamboo flooring over traditional hardwoods.
+If you’re in the market for new floors, consider choosing over traditional hardwoods.
 Though traditional hardwoods are very attractive, harvesting hardwoods has done major damage to the world’s forests.
 Since bamboo is technically a grass and not a hardwood and can regenerate in as little as 3-5 years (compare that to hardwood trees that can take up to 50 years to regenerate), it’s an obvious green choice that will look beautiful in your home and won’t break the bank.

 “Going green” doesn’t have to be an overwhelming project for you and your family.
 By committing to making better choices little by little, you will help the environment and your own health as well.
 Happy Earth Day!